 Growl from Brenda then; same (through a mouthful of horseshoe sandwich) now.

 Not that it mattered—Cute Cousin Miles was being monopolized by Bridesmaid Tricia.
-To the point of being led off, by the hand, on a tour of the Joe E. Lewis Dinner Playhouse dressing rooms, while everyone else (except Vicki’s quintet) witnessed Gross Uncle Doug toast Aunt Fritzi with a bottle of Seagram’s and a Tom Jonesish serenade.
+To the point of being led off, by the hand, on a tour of the Joe E. Lewis Dinner Playhouse dressing rooms, while everyone else (except Vicki’s quintet) witnessed Gross Uncle Doug toasting Aunt Fritzi with a bottle of Seagram’s and a Tom Jonesish serenade.

 “Whoa whoa whoa she’s a layyyy-dee,” he crooned, as Tricia and Miles disappeared.